-In the case of individuals being targeted, banks tend to follow a standard process as outlined below.
+In bank fraud cases where individuals are being targeted, banks tend to follow a standard bank fraud investigation process as outlined below.
 Banks who have, themselves, been targeted are ramping up security measures to prevent breaches and are increasingly investigating large amounts of money deposited into accounts to ensure these sums aren’t linked to fraudulent activity.

 Stage 2 – Investigating the Case

-A common question is, ‘how long does it take for a bank to investigate fraud?’
+A common question is, ‘how long do fraud investigations last?’.
 Once notified of fraud, banks take immediate action to ensure your card is protected by pausing or cancelling the bank card in question and issuing a new one if necessary.
 This is also generally when victims would call Action Fraud to report the incident and get a crime reference number.

 Do banks reimburse stolen money?
 Generally speaking, banks should refund stolen money to victims in cases of bank fraud.
 This can take anywhere from a day to a few days, depending on the duration of the investigation.
 The only time the bank might refuse reimbursement is if they believe you were an accessory to fraudulent activity or were negligent with your bank security.
 Fraud victims might take the perpetrator to court if they were unable to retrieve the money from their bank.